-College of the Ozarks competes in varsity competition in men's basketball and baseball, and in women's volleyball and basketball.
-The school is a member of the National Association of Intercollegiate Athletics (NAIA) Division II.
+College of the Ozarks competes in varsity competition in men's basketball, baseball and cross country, and in women's basketball, cross country, and volleyball.
+The school is a member of the National Association of Intercollegiate Athletics (NAIA).
 Any student who is interested in participation in an intercollegiate sport should contact the coach of that particular sport.
 C of O students are admitted free to all home games by showing their I.D. cards.